Matt-Mf/Mio-Sito/content/projects.md

 * Knowledge of Wireless protocol security, hacking, hardening and vulnerability exploits of Wireless-AP.
 * Knowledge of web-based tracking techniques, advertising and fingerprinting of an host, online privacy, analytics and telemetry spoofing.
 * I have experience with Apache and NGINX Webserver also on VPS.
 * MySQL and MariaDB DBMS.
-XSS, CrossSiteX, SQL-injection mechanism and prevention.

 * I'm currently focusing on building experience with enterprise data redundancy solutions, Veeam backup solutions and advanced tools like Duplicati, Bacula, Timeshift also on RAID config.